 A single swarming site was confirmed in the study area during the September study.
 All evidence suggested that Cooper's Cave serves as a swarming site (mating place for bats) because a small number of males day-roosted there and females were arriving later during the night before returning to their roost at Menlo Castle.
-Males LHS were also recoded visiting Menlo Castle and usually returning back to their roost at Cooper's Cave.
-Males of other bat species, Daubenton's and Natterer's bats, also used Cooper's Cave as a day roost and it is possible that these would mate there, too.
+Males LHS were also recoded visiting Menlo Castle and usually returning back to their roost at Cooper's Cave as a day roost and it is possible that these would mate there, too.